aimenux/RxDemo/README.md

 ## This is a console application that shows a simple usage of Rx.

 >*Reactive Extensions (Rx) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators.
-Rx provides a set of implementations of the IObservable<T> and IObserver<T> interfaces for .NET.
+The Rx library is available for desktop application development in .NET.
+It is also released for Silverlight, Windows Phone 7 and JavaScript.
 For more informations about Rx, i recommend this [link](http://www.introtorx.com/content/v1.0.10621.0/00_Foreword.html).*

 **Technical requirements** : .NET 4.5.2, VS 17